 - “basic verbal information” means information in [the claimant's] native language conveyed verbally in a simple sentence;

 - “communication support” means support from a person trained or experienced in communicating with people with specific communication needs, including interpreting verbal information into a non-verbal form and vice versa;

 - “complex verbal information” means information in [the claimant's] native language conveyed verbally in either more than one sentence or one complicated sentence;

 - “unaided” means without - (a) the use of an aid or appliance; or (b) supervision, prompting or assistance.

 Commentary: Whilst we don't yet have any commentary in relation to the case law items below, we'd love to hear from you if you'd like to contribute.
 Send us a suggestion and we’d be happy to incorporate it here. | Add commentary or suggest an edit.

-Activity 7 does not include the ability to communicate by means such as text / disability should be assessed in the context of a person’s normal daily life and not a self-imposed sheltered version
+Ability to communicate by text is not relevant to PIP activity 7 / disability should be assessed in the context of normal daily life and not a self-imposed sheltered version

 - UKUT 101 (AAC)